AzaliaArinal/Car-Rental-Python-CRUD/README.md

     ```

 2. **Functionality**
-    * **Managing Cars:** Add new cars with details such as car's plate number, make, type, transmition, availability and rental price.
+    * **Managing Cars:** Add new cars with details such as car's plate number, make, type, availability and rental price.
 Update existing car information like availability or rental price.
 Delete cars that are no longer in the fleet.
     * **Managing Customers:** Add new customers with details including customers ID, name, contact information, and address.
 Update customer information such as contact details.
 Delete customers who no longer have active rentals.
     * **Managing Transaction:** Add new transaction with details including transaction ID, car's plate number, customer ID, start rent date, end rent date, late returning date.

 ## Data Model
 cars Table:

-Fields: plate_number (Primary Key), make(STR), type(STR), transmition(STR), rental_price(INT), availability(STR)
+Fields: plate_number (Primary Key), make(STR), type(STR), rental_price(INT), availability(STR)
 Stores information about each car available for rent.